Do Go On - 536 - FedEx Flight 705

 Where are they now?

-had been stabbed in his right arm and had a dislocated jaw.
+Sanders suffered multiple lacerations to his head, had been stabbed in his right arm and had a dislikated jaw.

-His right ear had been almost completely severed.
+his right ear had been almost completely severed.

 Oh my God.